pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 The `wheel` project also provides a `wheel convert` subcommand that can convert a Windows `bdist_wininst` installer to a wheel.

+.. preserve old links to this heading
+.. _mac-os-x-installers-and-package-managers:

 macOS installers and package managers
 -------------------------------------